 Okay, it may sound a little shocking, but trust us: this grilled cheese recipe is a savory-sweet concoction from heaven.
 In truth, any cheese + any jelly/jam + any bread can be delicious together but our favorite is this Oscypek Polish cheese and strawberry jam.
 (Oscypek is a delicious smoked cheese made of salted sheep’s milk from the Tatra Mountains region of Poland.)
 Whatever combo you land on, be prepared for your resident PB&J to be replaced.

-Add a 1-2 slices Oscypek cheese to one slices of bread.
+- Add a 1-2 slices Oscypek cheese to one slice of bread.
 Add a dot of strawberry jam, then add the rest of the cheese.
-Put remaining piece of bread on top and butter the exterior of the sandwich.
+Put a remaining piece of bread on top and butter the exterior of the sandwich.

-Remove from heat, and let sit until cheese thickens.
-Serve and enjoy!
+- Remove from heat, and let sit until cheese thickens.

 Open-Face Tomato & Herb Grilled Cheese